bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/song-kingslayer-itch.md

 # Itch For the Cure (When Will We Be Free) & Kingslayer

 Itch for the Cure and Kingslayer are the 5th and 6th songs on [POST HUMAN: SURVIVAL HORROR](ph-survival-horror).

+The concept of a Kingslayer seems to play a large role in the ARG, which can for example be seen in the filenames in the [FOR SOF](../files/for-sof) folder.

 Genius Annotation:
 ```